stacc-dasso/Javascript-Adapter/README.md

 ## Javascript Adapter
-Link to example magento store with adapter: http://178.62.113.8/
+Sample magento store with adapter: http://178.62.113.8/ Mockup API is up on: http://104.248.248.147/
+From the store, all search events and clicking on an item events are sent to API.

 Link to wiki home: https://github.com/stacc-dasso/Javascript-Adapter/wiki